Links on the war dead listed below are to the Commonwealth War Graves Commission website.

 Twelve men died (of whom two appear also to be on Old Marston war memorial): six were in the army, four in the air force, one in the navy, and one in the marines.
 Their names were inscribed on the left-hand side of the First World War memorial.

-Names of Second World War dead of New Marston are added to
+Above: Names of Second World War dead of New Marston were

-the left-hand of the First World War Memorial
+added to the left-hand of the New Marston First World War Memorial

 Arthur Kerry appears to have been omitted initially, as his name

-has been added to the horizontal part of the step below
+has been added to the horizontal part of the step under this inscription

 Tom Bailey [??]